sebivenlo/ESDE_Metasploit_2022/ReadMe.md

 When starting out or if you need assistance down the line, you can use the help command to get a list of all your options.

 ### Exploits
-There are active and passive exploits in the Metasploit Framework.
+There are two kinds of exploits in the Metasploit Framework.
+Active and passive exploits.

 While active exploits will target a specific host, run the exploit, and then exit, passive exploits wait until a host establishes a connection and then run exploits on them.

 ## Information Gathering